Imbed/ios/README.md

 ### Usage

 1. `pod install`
-2. Follow examples to use [WebViewJavascriptBridge](https://github.com/marcuswestin/WebViewJavascriptBridge)
+2. Follow examples to use [WebViewJavascriptBridge](https://github.com/marcuswestin/WebViewJavascriptBridge) in your JS and ObjC code.
 3. Put your web content in Imbed/www
 4. Run through Xcode (always open the workspace, not the project) or the rake tasks below